Center for Disability Access and Resources (CeDAR)

 Students should complete the steps listed below well in advance of the anticipated need for services and accommodations to allow for a reasonable period of time in which to evaluate those needs and requests.

-1. Students must be admitted to and/or enrolled in the University to request accommodations.
+1. Students must be admitted to and/or enrolled at the University to request accommodations.

 3. All students should be prepared to provide documentation of disabilities and needs.
 Documentation is subject to verification by the University.

-4. Requests that require special funding, such as a need for specific software, adaptive equipment, memberships to the RFB&D, etc., will be assessed for possible resources that might already provide for the request, such as Vocational Rehabilitation.
+4. Requests that require special funding, such as a need for specific software and adaptive equipment will be assessed for possible resources that might already provide for the request, such as Vocational Rehabilitation or Blind Services.
 If not duplicating an available resource, the University will provide reasonable accommodations for the documented request.

 5. After receipt of required documentation, the CeDAR professionals will make a case–by–case determination of the student’s educational need for any requested auxiliary aids, accommodations, and/or other special services determined to be necessary.